 The details of that first stay in a boutique hotel impacted me profoundly, and it gave me the courage to begin the creation of the environment that Eclectic Eye exists in today.
 We don’t typically have loud base popping at Eclectic Eye, but the attention-to-detail found in the many boutique hotels I have stayed in since that first experience at the Hudson Hotel is reflected in many ways.
 Being truly great in the optical field requires an insatiable detailed eye.
 Our success is measured in millimeters, exact refractions, perfectly attuned adjustments.
 But, equally important is the experience of stepping into our space and finding an immaculately clean bathroom, current periodicals, interestingly displayed eyewear, up-to-date information on happenings around us from our engaged team, music that adds to the experience, rotating local art reflecting our belief that eyewear is, without question, art for your face, and the intimate relationships we cultivate with our customers, patients, friends.
 We want our customers to feel as though they have stepped into a world where they will experience a beyond-your-expectations experience.
 Ever since 2002, I always try to stay in any place that has the potential to inspire me and provide examples of how to do our job better.
 NYC knows how to provide a concierge experience better than anyone.
 Staying at The Refinery was also nice because it meant that Javits Center was only a mile away.
 Getting a cab, an Uber, a Lyft from Javits can make a person break down, so in the event that one has to walk back to the hotel after a long day meeting with vendors, a mile is way better than two or three.
 Of course, the day this happened to us this year, it happened to be 30 degrees with hurricane wind gusts, which made the experience less than lovely.
 Javits is simply a beast.
 It takes up one long block and five short blocks in NYC.
 I wish I had on my Apple Watch, so I knew how many steps we took on any given day.
 If you have ever been a buyer of anything, chances are there is a show during the year at Javits.
 It is a one-stop-shop for everything related to our industry, whether it’s equipment, lenses, frames, accessories and/or services.
 It is a maniacal experience and by the time we get back, I always need a full-on detox.

 We are a part of a more specific subset of the overarching eye care industry, which is luxury eyewear.
 Many of our vendors exhibit off site from Javits at a place called The Loft.
 It’s only a block from Javits but a much more exclusive and accessible venue for viewing the latest and greatest independent brands.
-As mentioned above, one of our core beliefs is to promote independent eyewear.
+It must have taken them a while to find the place.
+In other areas, they use a Venue finder to find venues, but this event didn’t need that help this time around.
+Back on track though, as mentioned above, one of our core beliefs is to promote independent eyewear.
 This means working with small, boutique companies, like us, creating limited runs of truly exceptional products.
 We strive to have a meaningful connection with our vendors.
 We like to understand their process, their goals and work together to achieve a relationship that benefits us both equally.
 This is next to impossible when working with large conglomerates like Luxottica, Safilo, Kenmark, Marchon, etc. These are large global companies that have bought the rights to certain names like Ray Ban, Burberry, Armani, Tory Burch, Chanel, Vera Wang, Oakley, Oliver Peoples, etc. They produce massive quantities of products under these licensed brand names that reflect a level of quality, price and design that we are no longer willing to promote.

 We are members of a group called the Luxury Eyewear Forum that further promotes this interest in boutiques and shops all over the country and world.
 Many of these vendors showcase their goods in The Loft or in the more exclusive areas of Javits called The Galleria and The Underground.
 Vision Expo is really the best place to get a sense of what all is happening in the luxury eyewear world in a compressed space.